LordNikita/cybersec-website/README.md

      2. After starting the server, the website should automatically open in your browser.
      3. If it doesn't, copy and paste this URL into your browser (Google Chrome, Firefox etc.):
      4. `http://localhost:3000`

+## Project Limitations
+The project has some limitations.

+Firstly, the **recommended viewport/monitor resolution to view the website is 1920x1080 pixels**.
+It would take marginal work to increase the responsiveness such that the website would look great on smaller laptops screens.
+It would take a little bit more effort to make it good look on a mobile screen.
+But I only had so much time I could spend on this project during the term.

+Secondly, the website is frontend only and doesn't have a backend.
+This was a conscious design decision.
+Building a backend and populating it with data was just way too inefficient and time-costly for what I had to build in the amount of time I had.